gouttegd/sssom-java/README.md

 Building
 --------
 Build by running `mvn clean package`.
-This will produce four distinct Jar files:
+This will produce five distinct Jar files:

 * `sssom-core-x.y.z.jar` (in `core/target`): a minimal Java library,
-  containing only the classes from this project proper (dependencies _not_ included).
+  containing only the classes implementing the SSSOM specification.
+* `sssom-ext-x.y.z.jar` (in `ext/target`): an extended library, built
+  on top of `sssom-core` and providing more classes to facilitate the manipulation of mappings.
 * `sssom-robot-plugin-x.y.z.jar` (in `robot/target`): a file usable as a
   ROBOT plugin.
 * `sssom-robot-standalone-x.y.z.jar` (in `robot/target`): a standalone